 It is also worthwhile to mention briefly that you may also need extension cords for your trip.
-Let’s say you experience a mild day on your winter RV’ing travels and want to sit outside for a bit.
+Let’s say you experience a mild day on your winter RV vacation and want to sit outside for a bit.
 You may need an extension cord for your powerful electric space heater to reach the little rock alcove where you have chosen to rest.
 There’s really no telling how many ways extension cords might come in handy, so be sure to bring a few with you, and make sure they’re long enough!

 We now move into the food-preparation section of this checklist.
 Obviously, this will be one of the most important areas for you to focus on when packing for your winter trip, so let’s get into it.

 No matter how cold it is, we have a feeling that, if you’re out camping, you will want to cook food over an open fire at some point.
-If that is the case for you, and you wish not to strike flint or rub sticks together, then you should remember to bring a lighter or other fire starter with you, and perhaps some lighter fluid.
+If that is the case for you, and you don't wish to strike flint or rub sticks together, then you should remember to bring a lighter or other fire starter with you, and perhaps some lighter fluid.
 There’s nothing like blackened hot dogs to warm you up on a cold winter day.
 While you’re at it, remember to bring firewood with you, as well.
 You can certainly go out and find your own wood if that appeals to you, but if this is a vacation you’re on, why not take it easy on yourself and have chopped wood with you already?

 Food will be one of the most essential categories of items to bring with you on the road.
 Yes, you can stop for food anywhere that’s available, but if you want to stay out in the wilderness--or if your chosen destination is extremely remote--then you will need an ample supply of food.
-If you have rented an RV in Whitehorse and are heading north into the great expanse of the Yukon territory, civilization will be sparse, so you will need to provide for yourself.

 And your food will have to be the right kind of food, as in, dry food that will not go bad, or fresh food that you can preserve in the refrigerator or freezer.
 A decent combination of both types should be enough to keep you going throughout your trip.